Cycling to the Meteorite Craters of Saaremaa

 If it weren’t for biting insects, it’d make a great place for quiet contemplation.
 I met only a group of seven visitors and another cyclist, all locals, and the latter had a fascinating description of the people on the neighbouring island of Muhu.
-Their eyes shine like the moon.
+Their eyes shine like the moon, he said.

 Fatigue and a chilly headwind conspired to make the return ride 40 minutes longer, however.
 It was excruciating; by the time I reached the edge of the town, my legs had turned to jelly.
 At least it forced me to appreciate the countryside at a slower pace.
 And for the next few days, I had a curious walking gait!

 If you can drive and want to see more, however, rent a car and book a space on the ferry from Virtsu.
 The sights that are scattered across Saaremaa and Muhu (the two are linked by a causeway bridge), such as the sand dunes in the south, windmills, lighthouses, and farm stays, are short drives from one another and it’ll also save you a massive saddle sore.